dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 #### &#8855; &#8710; &#8968;x&#8969; [Social, Financial and Other Energetic Flows Signal Interest and Intent Via Frequency, Magnitude and Abstract Spectral Decomposition](#social-financial-and-other-energetic-flows-signal-interest-and-intent-via-frequency-magnitude-and-abstract-spectral-decomposition)

-At the micro and macro level similar information dynamics facilitate inference via financial and social capital flows.
+At the micro and macro level, similar information dynamics facilitate inference via financial and social capital flows.
 In macroeconomics, a time-series, spectral and differential analysis of global financial capital flows indicates not only supply and demand, but long-term